Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Cooperation with creditors:

-Once the provider has assessed your budget and outgoings, they will put together an affordable payment schedule to be approved by your creditors.
+Once the provider has assessed your budget and outgoings, they will put together an affordable payment schedule that your creditors will approve.

 The cons of a DMP